 I became convinced that there was a correlation between Bodhicitta and calcium.
 And I believed the locations of the white spheres or thigles were related to acupuncture points.

-I read in the book, Tibetan Medicine and Psychiatry, "Tantric mystic physiology of the subtle body is directly related to the somatic physiology of regular medicine, and the tantric practices of manipulating it bear directly on tantric healing.
+I read in, Tibetan Medicine and Psychiatry, "Tantric mystic physiology of the subtle body is directly related to the somatic physiology of regular medicine, and the tantric practices of manipulating it bear directly on tantric healing.
 For example, the system of subtle veins and pathways are the channels used and manipulated in Tibetan acupuncture and moxibustion" (Clifford 1994).

-On the 29th of June, 1999 I was in a near fatal accident on Queen Charlotte Island, British Columbia, Canada.
-The rented car seized up, took off to the right, rolled three times and landed upside down, invisible from the road.
+On the 29th of June, 1999 I was in a near fatal accident on Queen Charlotte Island, 200 miles out from Vancouver, British Columbia, Canada, in the Pacific Ocean.
+This archipelago has been the home of the Haida Indians for 15,000 years.
+The steering wheel of the rented car seized up, took off to the right, rolled three times and landed upside down, in a ravine invisible from the road.
 I was left hanging upside down, unconscious, my thorax twisted and crushed between the two front seats.

-Miraculously I survived, and became neither quadriplegic nor brain dead.
-I did break two vertebrae, many ribs, the scapula, sternum, tibia, five millimeters of bone fragment floating in my spinal channel, and my heart so contused that I continued for more than a year to have flat T waves on my EKG.
+Many hours later the overturned crunched car and my crushed unconscious body were miraculously discovered.
+I survived, and became neither quadriplegic nor brain dead.
+I had broken two vertebrae, many ribs, the scapula on both sides, sternum, tibia, five millimeters of bone fragment floating in my spinal channel, injured head, and my heart so contused until that I have continued for years to have flat T waves on my EKG.

-Practicing imagery of my back and chest healing was paramount in the process back to health.
-I was on my back for three months in a back brace, and did a great deal of visualization of back and chest, and heart.
+From the first moment of consciousness I began to visualize life.
+After 5 days in unequipped remote island infirmary, I returned to Los Angeles alone by sheer volition and morphine "to go".
+There, in an MRI tunnel I literally saw how terribly injured my body was, and I experienced unbounded compassion for my severely broken skeleton and smashed organs.
+I understood that my body had once again insisted on life rather than death.
+I had no surgery but was immobilized in my home on my back for three months in a back brace, and my full time job was active visualization - practicing imagery, cell by cell, to heal my back, chest and heart.
 With the aid of medical texts, I pictured discreet and specific images at all levels of the physiology, bringing it from the pathological to the healthful state.
 When I began to walk, and could pick up a brush for a minute or two, I began to paint again, at the beginning one stroke per day if at all.
-Every bit of that active intentional change was geared toward the direction of wellness.
+I intended to reconstruct my body from the inside out.
+Every bit of that active intentional change was geared toward the direction of wellness as life could be used toward service.
+I knew I held the greatest power to heal my own body.

-Again, as in my self-healing work twenty years earlier, I was the one helping in the healing from the inside out.

-I focused on the ribs and spinal column in "Who Will Live and Who Will Die?
+As in my self-healing work twenty years earlier, I was the one initiating and effecting the healing from the inside out.
+I focused on regeneration of the ribs, spinal column, cells, evoking the DNA and reflowering power of spirit in "Who Will Live and Who Will Die?
 The Jaws of Life and Death."
-(The Hebrew words, "Mi Yichyeh Vami Yamut? - Who Will Live and Who Will Die?" from the Jewish High Holiday prayers are painted in the lower part of the work.)
+(The Hebrew words, "Mi Yichyeh Vami Yamut? - Who Will Live and Who Will Die?" from the Jewish High Holiday prayers are painted in the lower part of the work.
+I felt it necessary to add the power of written incantation along with the imagery).